The-Software-Guild/SRE-UPDATES/Weekly-Assessment-4/Assessment-4.md

 To achieve a perfect mark you must implement all endpoints, account for errors, and present your work.
 The instructor will use the rubric below to grade your work.

+## Submit Your Work

+Prior to your presentation, submit the URL to the GitHub branch you used to code this assignment.

 ## Rubric

 The assessment will be marked out of 100.
 The table below describes the three different grading criteria and how to gain maximum points in each one.